 White-collar crimes and employee fraud cost American businesses billions of dollars each year.

-## A

-White-collar crimes and employee fraud cost American businesses billions of dollars each year.
 Unlike a robbery or burglary, the loss from employee fraud can be covert.

-Our Certified Fraud Examiners (CFE) can help detect and uncover fradulent activities and misappropriation of assets.
-We can help locate and facilitate recovery of misappropriated assets.
+We can help detect and uncover fradulent activities and misappropriation of assets.
+We can also help locate and facilitate recovery of misappropriated assets.
 Our staff can also help design and recommend changes in policies and procedures to prevent fraud in the future.

 Many cases are won or lost during discovery, so an investigative accountant can be a valuable asset.
 We can advise lawyers about the types of records to request.
 Our investigative accounting techniques help establish causation of damages when searching for improprieties, to uncover hidden assets or fraudulent conveyances, and to detect fraud or embezzlement.
 Once information is obtained, we analyze and explain its significance in clear and understandable terms.